-In the present paper, we investigate several conditions on (not necessarily bijective) module operators $T$ and $S$ acting on Hilbert $C^*$-modules and preserving orthogonality of elements as a pair in one direction, that is., we do not require the bijectivity of the mappings, in general.
+In the present paper, we investigate several conditions on (not necessarily bijective) ${\mathscr A}$-linear operators $T$ and $S$ acting on Hilbert $\mathscr A$-modules and preserving the orthogonality of elements as a pair in one direction, that is, we do not require the bijectivity of the operators, in general.
 Also, we change orthogonality-preservation to approximate orthogonality preservation in some situations, or we consider merely local operators.
 The exceptional cases for Hilbert space situations indicate more complicated situations to appear for the more general Hilbert $C^*$-module settings.
-Our focus is on affirmative results of wide generality which can be obtained and on the proving techniques to get more information on the background of the phenomenons.
+We give some examples.
+Our focus is on affirmative results of wide generality which can be obtained and on some proving techniques to get more information on the background of the phenomena.